 To use the windshield washer, push the washer knob, located on the end of the multifunction lever, inward to the second detent.
 Washer fluid will be sprayed until the washer knob is released from this position.
-If the washer knob is depressed while in the delay range, the wiper will 3 operate for several seconds after the washer knob is released.
+If the washer knob is depressed while in the delay range, the wiper will operate for several seconds after the washer knob is released.
 It will then resume the intermittent interval previously selected.
-If the washer knob is pushed for a period greater than one second while in the off position, the wiper will cycle approximately three times after the wash knob is released.
+If the washer knob is pushed while in the off position, the wiper will turn on and cycle approximately three times after the wash knob is released.